 an absolutely new, pathbreaking aesthetics to the art of oenology.
 The sommelier world champion of 2004, Enrico Bernardo, and the London designer Michael Anastassiades have developed together this series for the Paris luxury house.
 They accomplished that with these goblets every detail is balanced.
 The unconventional glasses without stems rest with their conical ground in a silvered or - with champagne and digestiv - gilted stand.
 The massive metal holds the hand-blown glass secure and tempers the drink.
 The combination of thin and resistant crystal with the heavy metal foot continues the tradition in innovations of the board and drinking culture of Puiforcat.

 metal with a silver plating .
 The silver is applied with a galvanic bath and is indicated in Germany usually in gramme for 12 forks and spoons, assumed with 24dm².
 In other countries such information predominantly is renounced.
 The surface is free of nickel.
-The glassware has only some additional parts - from decanter to liqueur glass, from champagne flute to white wine glass.
+The glassware has only some additional parts - from decanter to liqueur glass, from decanter to white wine glass.

 in Paris in 1820 by Emile Puiforcat and his two cousins, owes most of its renown to Jean Puiforcat, from the fourth generation of the family, who was to write the most beautiful pages of its history almost a century later, and would establish the company in the avant-garde of modern silverwork.